-Input parameters relating to piping system design automation are located in the Automation panel, as shown in figure 11.5.
-These parameters are divided into several sub tabbed panels including those related to individual GHX Modules, Manifolds, Ultra Manifolds and Pipe Size options available for use by the autobuilding algorithms.
-The combined information stored in the Automation panel is used by the CFD module's algorithms to build and/or auto-size piping systems.
-Figure 11.5 is an overview of the entire Automation panel.
+Input parameters relating to piping system design automation are located in the Default Values panel, as shown in figure 11.24.
+These parameters are divided into several sub tabbed panels including those related to individual GHX Modules, Manifolds, Pre Manifolds and Pipe Size options available for use by the auto-building algorithms.
+The combined information stored in the Default Values panel is used by the CFD module's algorithms to build and/or auto-size piping systems.